FuadGoloba/NASDAQ-STOCK-MARKET-ANALYSIS-USING-PYTHON/README.md

 Please follow up through the instructions of the program whenever you want to go back to previous screen or exit the program.

 UML Diagram
+The UML diagram can be seen in the 'read-me.pdf'